Structural biology of clathrin-mediated endocytosis

 Current PhD students

-Dr Alice Rothnie has now become a lecturer at Aston University
+Dr Alice Rothnie - Senior Lecturer at Aston University

 Dr Anna Young